-Demographic Category Characteristics Implications for planning Gender profile 47% male; 53% female There is a need to increase the representivity of female persons in the workplace and in social life in the municipality Gender violence must be regarded as a priority issue, with social and economic implications, in the municipality's planning systems and processes Age structure Male Female Total Birth - 19 12605 12760 25363 20 - 44 10492 11246 21733 45 - 65 4376 5591 996 66 + 1138 2116 325 Total 28611 31713 6032 % 47% 53% the age category of birth-19 years emphasize the importance of collaboration with the Department of Education to ensure that children Population group Population groupTotal personsBlack African55154Coloured184Indian or Asian146White4701Other139 92% 0% 0% 8% 0% 6 the population in the municipal area and whites 8%.
-This reality must be reflected in the manner in Wards There are 9 Wards in Nketoana: Ward Settlements Ward 1 & 2 Petrus Steyn and Ma Ward 3 & 4 Lindley and Ntha Ward 5 Arlington and Lerats Ward 6,7,8 & 9 Reitz and Petsana
+Demographic Category Characteristics Implications for planning Gender profile 47% male; 53% female There is a need to increase the representivity of female persons in the workplace and in social life in the municipality Gender violence must be regarded as a priority issue, with social and economic implications, in the municipality's planning systems and processes Age structure Male Female Total % Birth - 19 12605 12760 25365 42% 20 - 44 10492 11246 21738 36% 45 - 65 4376 5591 9967 17% 66 + 1138 2116 3254 5% Total 28611 31713 60324 100% % 47% 53% - - Special interest groups, with specific reference to the youth and the elderly, must be given priority in the planning processes of the municipality The high percentage of persons in the age category of birth-19 years emphasize the importance of collaboration with the Department of Education to ensure that children of school-going age are actually educated The fact that more than 36% of the population is between the ages of 20-44 years emphasize the importance to create employment opportunities for jobseekers.
+Population group Population groupTotal persons%Black African5515492%Coloured1840%Indian or Asian1460%White47018%Other1390%There are 9 Wards in Nketoana:WardSettlementsWardSettlementsWard 1 & 2Petrus Steyn and MamafubeduWard 3 & 4Lindley and Ntha Africans constitute more than 92% of the population in the municipal area and whites 8%.
+This reality must be reflected in the manner in which the municipal plan and prioritize service delivery and economic opportunities.
+The focus point for development is the Rural Areas.
+Ward 5 Arlington and Leratswana Ward 6,7,8 & 9 Reitz and Petsana According to the Community Survey, the following needs were highlighted: